rodorad/platform-wiki-notes/"Trusted-Analytics"-JIRA-Project.md

 # JIRA Project
 For better and easier development there has been created JIRA project devoted to Trusted Analyticks Platform.
-You can see there a list of bugs we are working on and those to be done.

 > See https://trustedanalytics.atlassian.net

 This is the place where you can do the following: